rvflash/goup/README.md

 * `-M`: ensures to have the latest major version.
 By default: only the path is challenged.
 * `-m`: ensures to have the latest couple major with minor version.
 By default: only the path is challenged.
 * `-V`: prints the version of the tool.
+* `-f`: force the update of the go.mod file as advised
 * `-i`: allows to exclude indirect modules.
 * `-r`: it's a comma-separated list of glob patterns to match the repository paths where to force tag usage.
 For example with `github.com/group/*` as value, any modules in this repository group must have a release tag,